 \section{Scalable Estimation}

 The block allocation $\bZ$, a multinomial variable taking values in $\{1, \ldots, K\}$, is often unobserved and must be learned from the observed network $\by$.
 Assuming that the number of blocks $K$ is fixed, we model $\bZ$ under a multinomial prior with relative group-sizes $\gamma_1, \dots, \gamma_K$: \be Z_i &\overset{\text{iid}}{\sim}& \text{Multinomial}(1;\gamma_1, \dots, \gamma_K), \ee following the practice for SSBMs \citep{li2023ssbm}.
-Combining \eqref{eq:prior} with the conditional model $\bY \mid \bZ = \bz$ (defined in \eqref{eq:decomp}) yields a latent variable model (see, \citealp{david2011}, for an introduction to the field).
+Combining \eqref{eq:prior} with the conditional model $\bY \mid \bZ = \bz$ defined in \eqref{eq:decomp} yields a latent variable model (see, \citealp{david2011}, for an introduction to the field).
 The log-likelihood for parameters $\btheta$ and $\bgamma$ is \be \ell(\btheta, \bgamma) &=& \log \left(\mbP_{\btheta, \bgamma}(\bY = \by)\right) &=& \log \left(\dsum_{\bz \in \mathcal{Z}}\mbP_{\btheta}(\bY = \by \mid \bZ = \bz)\, \mbP_{\bgamma}(\bZ =\bz)\right) \ee where $\mathcal{Z} \coloneqq \{1, \ldots, K\}^N$ is the discrete space of block assignments.

-Plugging \eqref{eq:decomp} into $\ell(\btheta, \bgamma)$, shows that direct maximization of \eqref{eq:likelihood} would involve the evaluation of nested intractable sums: the normalization constants of the within networks \eqref{eq:within} and the discrete space of block assignments, both of which grow superexponentially with $N$.
+Plugging \eqref{eq:decomp} into $\ell(\btheta, \bgamma)$, shows that direct maximization of \eqref{eq:likelihood} would involve the evaluation of nested intractable sums: the normalization constants of the within networks \eqref{eq:within} and the discrete space of block assignments, both growing superexponentially with $N$.